Top 5 European Relocation Destinations – Which countries are attracting the most transferees?

 What this means for you and your mobile workforce

-If you plan on sending talent or importing talent to or from any of these countries, you will want to ensure that they are properly prepared.
+If you plan on sending talent or importing talent to or from any of these Top 5 European Relocation Destinations, you will want to ensure that they are properly prepared.
 Global destinations spotlights offered by Global Mobility Solutions highlight the city information your transferees will need to know about their assignment locations.
 These guides will brief them on the city’s cost of living, arts and entertainment, visas and permits, schools, and other information necessary to adapt and be successful in their new country.

 View the Global Mobility Solutions global spotlights now!